nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/manipulating-documents.md

 ## Deleting a Document

-The contract to delete has been identified as being the `2015 Annual Conference` belonging to the `Bon App&eacute;tit Caterer` portfolio.
+The contract to delete has been identified as being the `2015 Annual Conference` belonging to the `Bon Appétit Caterer` portfolio.
 Delete it.

 1. Using your favorite text editor or IDE, create a file called `deleteContract.js` with the following content.